viamrobotics/viam-python-sdk/examples/complex_module/README.md

 There is also a `main.py` file, which creates a module, adds the desired resources, and starts the module.
 This file is called by the `run.sh` script, which is the entrypoint for this module.
 Read further to learn how to connect this module to your robot.

-Outside the `src` directory, there is the `client.py` file.
-This can be used to test the module once it's connected to the robot.
+Outside the `src` directory, there is a `client.py` file.
+You can use this file to test the module once you have connected to your robot and configured the module.
 You will have to update the credentials and robot address in that file.

-## How to use
+## Configuring and using the module
 These steps assume that you have a robot available at [app.viam.com](app.viam.com).

 The `run.sh` script is the entrypoint for this module.
 To connect this module with your robot, you must add this module's entrypoint to the robot's config.
-For example, this could be `/home/viam-python-sdk/examples/module/run.sh`.
+For example, the entrypoint file may be at `/home/viam-python-sdk/examples/complex_module/run.sh` and you must add this file path to your configuration.
 See the [documentation](https://docs.viam.com/program/extend/modular-resources/#use-a-modular-resource-with-your-robot) for more details.

-Once the module has been added to your robot, you can then add a component that uses the `MyGizmo` model.
+Once the module has been added to your robot, add a `Gizmo` component that uses the `MyGizmo` model.
 See the [documentation](https://docs.viam.com/program/extend/modular-resources/#configure-a-component-instance-for-a-modular-resource) for more details.
-You can add a service that uses the `MySum` model in a similar manner.
+You can also add an `Arm` component that uses the `MyArm` model and a `Summation` service that uses the `MySum` model in a similar manner.

 An example configuration for an Arm component, a Gizmo component, and a Summation service could look like this:
 ```json